 Plan Ahead – If your end-of-season schedule isn’t already made, make it now.
 Give yourself plenty of time to address the schedule gaps.

 Post the Job – It’s not too late for a job posting, and you never know, your dream candidate with an open schedule may still be out there.
 Post your open guard position on every job board you can find.
-If you have colleges nearby make sure you’re attending their job fairs.
-Students returning to campus may be on the hunt for a part time gig.

 Run a Feeder Course – Team up with a local LGI and offer an incentivized guard class over the next two weeks.
 Participants who successfully complete the program are immediately hired on and if they pick up a certain number of shifts in August their course fee is waived.